Carnegie History Center reproduction policies, procedures and fees

 Bryan, College Station and Brazos County are centered in an area bounded by the metropolitan areas of Dallas-Fort Worth, 170 miles north; Austin, 103 miles west; San Antonio, 166 miles southwest; and Houston, 95 miles southeast.
 Approximately 75 percent of Texas’ population resides within 200 miles of Bryan and College Station.

 Bryan and College Station is the home of Texas A&M University.
-The university has more than 44,000 students and offers extensive intellectual and cultural advantages to the community.
+The university boasts more than 73,000 students and offers extensive intellectual and cultural advantages to the community.

 It is a function of librarians to select and to discard library materials and offer advice on their use.
 They are fitted for this task trough training and experience.
 However, they must of necessity work within limitations of space and budget.
 And although they try to inform themselves as well as possible, they must work within limitations of knowledge.
 Selection and withdrawal processes are, therefore, cooperative, and we welcome advice and suggestions from members of the community, Library Board members, or authorities in various fields.
 Librarians, however, are responsible for judging the needs of the collection and they must make the final choices.

-Final authority for the collections rests with the Community Librarian.
+Final authority for the collections rests with the Library System Director.

 Materials are regularly discarded from the collections.
-They are withdrawn because they are out-of-date, so badly worn or damaged that they cannot be bound or mended, because it is cheaper to replace them, or because they are once-popular materials that are no longer used.
-Space, the cost of replacement, and the appearance of the collection are factors in these decisions.
-Withdrawn materials are sold at the Friends of the Library book sales or appropriate portions are used in the picture files and displays.
+They are withdrawn because they are out-of-date, so badly worn or damaged that they cannot be bound or mended, because it is more cost effective to replace them, or because they are once-popular materials that are no longer used.
+Space, the cost of replacement and the appearance of the collection are factors in these decisions.

 We believe it is essential, in a free society, for all citizens to have access to all library materials.
-Therefore, no restrictions are placed on what anyone may read, see, or hear in the collection of the Bryan + College Station Public Library System.
-Well-intentioned persons or groups occasionally question items in library collections.
-Although we understand and appreciate their fears and doubts about the effects of materials on impressionable persons, we take the position that the risk of not providing access to information and ideas is greater than the risk of providing it.
-Information, graphics and text accessed on the Internet are not considered a part of the library collections.
-The library system does not filter public access computers but users must sign a statement that they will not use the computers for viewing prurient interests.
-The result of such use will result in loss in immediate and permanent loss of computer privileges.
+Therefore, no restrictions are placed on what anyone may read, see or hear in the collection of the Bryan + College Station Public Library System.
+Individuals or groups occasionally question items in library collections.
+Although we understand and appreciate their concerns, we take the position that the risk of not providing access to information and ideas is greater than the risk of providing it.
+Information, graphics and text accessed on the internet are not considered a part of the library collections.

 Sometimes suggestions are made regarding the restriction or removal of certain library materials, and we, therefore, wish to enunciate the following principles: